sansarip/sun-wall/README.md

 # Sun Wall

-This is a demo project with a generated name 🌞
+This is a demo project with a generated name 🌞\
+It simply fetches the most viewed wikipedia pages for a specified date.

 The app is live here 👉 [https://sun-wall.vercel.app/](https://sun-wall.vercel.app/)